0xAX/linux-insides/Booting/linux-bootstrap-4.md

 (CONFIG_PHYSICAL_START) is used as the minimum location.
 ```

-In short words, this code calculates address where to move kernel for decompression put it to `ebx` register if the kernel is relocatable or bzimage will decompress itself above `LOAD_PHYSICAL_ADDR`.
+In short words, this code calculates the address to move the kernel to for decompression put it into the `ebx` register if the kernel is relocatable or bzimage will decompress itself above `LOAD_PHYSICAL_ADDR`.

-Let's look on the code.
-If we have `CONFIG_RELOCATABLE=n` in our kernel configuration file, it just puts `LOAD_PHYSICAL_ADDR` to the `ebx` register and adds `z_extract_offset` to `ebx`.
+Let's look at the code.
+If we have `CONFIG_RELOCATABLE=n` in our kernel configuration file, it just puts `LOAD_PHYSICAL_ADDR` into the `ebx` register and adds `z_extract_offset` to `ebx`.
 As `ebx` is zero for now, it will contain `z_extract_offset`.
 Now let's try to understand these two values.

-`LOAD_PHYSICAL_ADDR` is the macro which defined in the [arch/x86/include/asm/boot.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/boot.h) and it looks like this:
+`LOAD_PHYSICAL_ADDR` is the macro which defined in [arch/x86/include/asm/boot.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/boot.h) and it looks like this:

 ```C
 #define LOAD_PHYSICAL_ADDR ((CONFIG_PHYSICAL_START \